 Q2: What are the fees for NAEYC Accreditation?

 Fees vary by program size and are paid at Step 1: Enrollment/Self-Study, Step 2: Application/Self-Assessment, and Step 3: Candidacy.
-Accredited programs pay an Annual Report fee on the first through fourth anniversaries of the program’s accreditation anniversary date.
+Accredited programs pay an Annual Accreditation fee on the first through fourth anniversaries of the program’s accreditation anniversary date.
 The fees are spread out over the entire accreditation process, so that a program can build costs into their annual budgets.
 For more info, see the accreditation fee chart.

 Q3: How do programs calculate their fees for NAEYC Accreditation?